JanetMarieDarby/worsley-institute-uk-site/src/pages/index.md

 [WIT UK Programme Structure September 2025](https://cdn.shopify.com/s/files/1/0605/2718/2031/files/WIT_UK_Programme_Structure_Sep_2025_v1.1.pdf?v=1738260622)

 A limited number of places are still available, so please notify your interest to [info@worsleyinstitute.uk](mailto:info@worsleyinstitute.uk)

 Or if you would like to apply for a place, please submit an [application](https://form.jotformeu.com/202513369494358).

-We look forward to hearing from you.
+We look forward to hearing from you!

 ---